 Me, My teachings and I

 I have always believed that one should practice before one preaches and I found my life experiences (which have included moments of high stress, lack of sleep, unhealthy eating patterns, depression, work exhaustion, grief and loss) provided me with the perfect conditions to really put what I was learning and teaching to the test.
 One of my biggest life changing experiences (to date) was when I was left with a complicated acquired brain injury and a plethora of cognitive, motor and neurological symptoms following a serious illness.
+The years that followed I was diagnosed with chronic fatigue syndrome and an autoimmune disease that rendered me in and out of hospital and extremely unwell for the best part of 4 years.
 During this difficult period I decided that I would breathe into each moment and see what unfolded.
 I decided to apply techniques using breath, meditation and visualisation and accessed an inner awareness on a cellular level, hearing my body tell and show me its needs, watching it heal itself and restore damage that was unthinkable.

 Because of this, I decided to dedicate myself to teaching meditation on a full-time basis.